gt-vl/journees2020/index.md

 ### Résumés

+**Architecture autocicatrisante à base de microservices avec la gestion de versions** There is a migration from monolithic architectures to microservices architectures.
+One of the benefits of microservices is their independent deployment and evolution driven by different development and operations teams.
+However, not all the microservices will be evolving and upgraded at the same rate.
+Every microservice can change at any time or even in a way breaking the system.
+This is where microservices versioning for evolution becomes more important but more complex in microservices architectures.
+A PhD project has been launched to propose a self-healing microservices architecture for versioning problem.
+In our work, we firstly present the first results of the state of the art for microservices versioning: we propose a taxonomy framework for microservices versioning based on the "Five Ws and How" method.
+We use this taxonomy to analyse and compare the current research and industry work.
+Then, we identify challengesand some special attentions for future work on microservices versioning.
+The current work ongoing is to propose a first prototype to automatize the versioning processus during deployment and execution of microservices.

 **About Adversarial Configurations for SPLs**
 Software product line (SPL) engineering allows the derivation of products tailored to stakeholders’ needs through the setting of a large number of configuration options.
 Unfortunately, options and their interactions create a huge configuration space which is either intractable or too costly to explore exhaustively.
 Instead of covering all products, machine learning (ML) approximates the set of acceptable products out of a training set .
 But ML techniques can make prediction errors.
 We apply adversarial machine learning to the world of SPLs to craft new configurations fakling to be acceptable while being not and vice-versa.
 It allows to diagnose prediction errors and take appropriate actions.